 There are different size drivers for different size valve guides.
 One end has a smaller diameter "step-down" that slides into the I.D. of the guide.
 This not only prevents guide distortion, it also helps to stabilize the driver when being used.

 If you're working on an old Harley, Jim's Tool #1001 includes three guide drivers that cover most pre-Evo Harleys.
 Driver sizes are 5/16", 11/32", and 3/8".

 Shop: Valve Guide Driver Set

 Prop the head on your workbench in a way that it won't move when you smack the driver with the hammer.
 Wearing safety glasses is recommended.

-Note: Cylinder heads do not need to be heated up for valve guide removal.
+Cast iron cylinder heads do not need to be heated up for valve guide removal.
 Aluminum heads need to be heated up slightly.
 A propane torch works nice for this.

-With the right-size hammer, the guide should come out in 15 to 20 strong, steady swings.
+With the right-size hammer, guides usually come out in 10 to 20 strong, steady swings.
 If any of the guides were looser than the others, make a note of it.
 If a guide is "stubborn" and does not move after 15 or 20 smacks, try an air hammer.